stackhpc/terraform-bastion/README.md

 =================

-This repo contains Terraform script for provisioning a bastion host and managing users on the instance.
+This repo contains Terraform script for provisioning a bastion host and managing users and their SSH keys on the instance.

 Configuration
 -------------